Always following her nose

-She believes this is why it is all the more important that tenure-track models - such as the current call for applications - continue to establish themselves.
+She believes this is why it is all the more important that tenure-track models continue to establish themselves.
 Candidates who wish to remain in Munich can apply for tenure track professorships at the Technische Universität München (TUM) as Max Planck Research Group Leaders.
 If they achieve a positive evaluation, they are promoted to a W3 professorship at the university of excellence after six years.

 Developing good instincts is therefore already important when applying for research group leader positions.
 “What are the institute’s facilities like, can I use equipment and what access do I have to shared facilities?” summed up Ilona Grunwald Kadow outlining the key questions to consider beforehand.
 “The availability of good childcare” is an extremely important consideration if you have or would like to have children.
 The provisions offered by universities can be just as good as those at non-university research institutions, such as the Max Planck Society, the Helmholtz Society and the Leibniz Society.